The Donald E. Waterfall Scholarship Fund

 A former diplomat, he retired early to return to academia and became an undergraduate sessional instructor in Philosophy at his alma mater.
 When his grandchildren were born, he prepared education funds for each of them.

-My father had a preternatural ability to read under any circumstance, including my children's interruptions.
+My father had a preternatural ability to read under any circumstance, including when my children would interrupt him.

 Education — and reading poetry, in particular — was really important to my father.
 We read Robert Louis’ Stevenson’s A Child’s Garden of Verse together.
 By middle school, my father had already introduced me to both Williams (Blake and Wordsworth) and I had taken a crack at T.S.
 Eliot’s The Wasteland.
 Later, he made sure I always had the latest Canadian poetry books on hand.